New Apostolic Reformation: Bible translation

 Brian Simmons is a NAR apostle and the author of The Passion Translation, which he asserts Jesus personally commissioned him to translate from the New Testament and the Hebrew Bible into new scripture in 2009.
 He added that he had been transported to meet Jesus in an immense library in Heaven.
-The translation has been endorsed by several NAR leaders such as Lou Engle, Chuck Pierce, and Ché Ahn.
+The translation has been endorsed by several NAR leaders such as Bill Johnson, Lou Engle, Chuck Pierce, and Ché Ahn.
 Holly Pivec, who has co-authored three books on the NAR, writes that many in the movement use it as their primary Bible.

 Pivec adds that Simmons is the sole author of the translation, and he has not disclosed the editors and scholars he says have reviewed his work.
 Pivec and her co-author, Geivett, assert the translation contains "completely reworded verses, making it appear that the Bible supports NAR teachings."
 Bible scholars say the Simmons book does not meet the rigorous standards of a translation but rather functions as a paraphrase.
 BibleGateway, an evangelical Christian website providing access to 232 versions of the Christian Bible in 74 languages, removed The Passion Translation from its site in February 2022.